A Seriously Creamy, Fall-Inspired Mac and Cheese!

 At this point, fold the pasta into the mornay sauce & transfer to a baking dish.
 You’re ready to bake your pumpkin macaroni & cheese!

-The breadcrumb topping for this pumpkin mac n cheese isn’t any ol’ breadcrumb topping…we’re making things extra special & festive with a brown butter sage breadcrumb topping.
+These breadcrumbs are the extra touch that take this pumpkin mac and cheese over the top!
+We’re making things super special & festive with a brown butter sage breadcrumb topping.

-As a bonus, this breadcrumb topping is really simple to make: brown some butter with fresh sage leaves, until sizzling & crisp, then add in panko breadcrumbs.
-The panko will absorb the browned butter, taking on its rich, nutty flavor from the inside out.
-I toss in some grated parmesan into the mix, doubling down on the nuttiness of the browned butter.
+As a bonus, this breadcrumb topping is really simple to make.
+Brown some butter with fresh sage leaves until sizzling & crisp, then add in panko breadcrumbs.
+The panko absorbs the browned butter, taking on its rich, nutty flavor from the inside out.
+I toss in some grated parmesan, doubling down on the nuttiness of the browned butter.
 Extra cheese in mac & cheese never hurt anyone, right?!

 Sprinkle the brown butter sage breadcrumbs over the pumpkin macaroni & cheese, transfer into the oven, & bake until melty, bubbling, & perfect.

 I cannot wait for you to try this pumpkin mac & cheese recipe.
 It is indulgent, delicious, festive, & absolutely worthy of a spot on your Thanksgiving menu.